KMS1260/Network-Traffic-Analysis-Intrusion-Investigation/02-network-incident-investigation-remediation/README.md

 #

 - **Execute appropriate IR actions.** We contain, eradicate, and recover in line with policy and risk.
-- **Remediate the incident.** We remove anomalous files, adjust permissions to block unauthorized access, and add security controls as needed.
+- **Remediate the incident.** We remove anomalous files, adjust permissions to block unauthorised access, and add security controls as needed.
 - **Apply common security techniques.** We harden computing resources using proven configurations and safeguards.
 - **Enhance enterprise capabilities.** We tune detections, logging, and control coverage to prevent recurrence.
 </details>